Bad Powers

 Super: You may point the cone yourself.

-DYSLEXIC [M:JR:B] OPPONENT'S ATTACK CARD IS INVERTED Jack Reda (Bad Powers)
+DYSLEXIC [M:Warp:B] OPPONENT'S ATTACK CARD IS INVERTED Jack Reda (Bad Powers)

-You have the power to inversion.
+You have the weakness of inversion.
 The value of your opponent's attack card is reversed (5 becomes 50, 40 becomes 4 and -1 becomes -10).

 History: Early on the Dyslexics had their problems, but no one was able to help them.
 Now they use their handicaps against their enemies (or for them, depending on how you look at it).